Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 2.3% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 2.2% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 392,004 2010: 392,403 2011: 393,005 2012: 394,643 2013: 398,401 2014: 399,892 2015: 403,491 2016: 404,007 2017: 402,060 2018: 400,414 2019: 401,190 2010 base 2019